Wasteland Zine

 Curators

-Laura Lamb is a historian, writer, and lecturer at UTRGV.
-She has written extensively about culture, identity, and history for Trucha RGV.
-Creator of Wasteland Zine, this project serves as both a passion project and a continuation of her research into the region’s artistic movements.
+Laura Barrera Lamb is a radical archivist, historian, writer, and lecturer at UTRGV.
+She has written extensively about culture, identity, and history of the RGV.
+As the creator of the Wasteland Zine project, she uses this platform as both a passion project and a continuation of her research into the region's artistic movements.
+Her work has appeared in publications including Trucha RGV.

 Collaborators